How to Report a Concern

 Do you have a suggestion?

-Please let Mrs Keefe, the Headteacher, know.
+Please let Mrs Welch, the Headteacher, know.
 You can do this in writing, by email, or by stopping to chat when she's out on the playground.

 Do you have a question about your child's classwork or homework?